LANDLORD AND TENANT LEASE AGREEMENT TEMPLATE

 Landlord and Landlord’s agents are permitted to access the Rental Property in the event of an emergency without prior notice.
-Otherwise, Landlord and Landlord’s agents are permitted to access the Rental Property with at least [ADVANCE NOTICE TIME advance notice for access at reasonable times during the day for the following purposes: an annual inspection to check for safety or maintenance problems and evaluate the overall condition of the Rental Property, to make repairs and/or improvements, or to show the Rental Property to prospective buyers or tenants.
-Notice of intent to access the Rental Property will be given in writing posted on or under the front door of the Rental Property.
+Otherwise, Landlord and Landlord’s agents are permitted to access the Rental Property with at least (number of days) advance notice for access at reasonable times during the day for the following purposes: an annual inspection to check for safety or maintenance problems and evaluate the overall condition of the Rental Property, to make repairs and/or improvements, or to show the Rental Property to prospective buyers or tenants when the lease is set to expire.

-Tenant will notify Landlord if Tenant will be away from the Rental Property for an extended period of time (for more than one week at a time) and Landlord may enter the Rental Property from time to time to perform necessary maintenance or upgrades to the Rental Property during that time.
+Tenant will notify Landlord if Tenant will be away from the Rental Property for an extended period of time (for more than one week at a time), and Landlord may enter the Rental Property from time to time to perform necessary maintenance or upgrades to the Rental Property during that time.

 If not specified otherwise above, any notices required under this Agreement will be served on the other party at the following:

 The notice address for the Landlord should probably be the same as the address for payments, and the Tenant address should probably be the Rental Property address, but there may be occasions for using other addresses.

 When the tenancy under this Agreement ends, Tenant will be required to do the following: empty and clean the Rental Property such that it is clean, sanitary, and good condition, subject only to ordinary wear and tear, return all keys to Landlord, and provide Landlord with a forwarding address for purposes of return of security deposit or other necessary communications.